OutSystems/cloud-connector/README.md

       R:8081:10.0.0.1:8393 \
       >> outsystemscc_log

-If your organization uses a centralized log management product, see its documentation for how to redirect the log output into it.
+If your organization uses a centralized log management product, see its documentation about how to redirect the log output.

 ## 4. <a name="detailed-options"></a> Detailed options <small><sup>[Top ▲](#table-of-contents)</sup></small>

-You should keep remaining options as the default unless your network topology requires you to modify them.
+ Keep remaining options with the default unless your network topology requires you to modify them.

 ```
   Usage: outsystemscc [options] <server> <remote> [remote] [remote] ...